 The Rater effect means unconsciously judging a person with oneself, one’s own characteristics and value judgments.
 Studies on the Rater effect conclude that just over 50 percent of ratings are distorted by the Rater effect.
 As a result, it is more likely that an own assessment will take place.
 Researchers find particularly serious distortions in standardized performance assessments with predetermined characteristics and evaluation grids.

-The more subjective the observations are (the more you look to the upper clusters in the chart above), the more important the experience of the feedback giver contribute.
+The more subjective the observations are (the more you look at the upper clusters in the chart above), the more important the experience of the feedback giver contribute.
 Experience, however, is only one prerequisite, the second is the ability to take different perspectives, to be reflective.

 Acting reflectively is the recognition that the only area in which we are a reliable source of truth is our experiences and feelings.
 And that is what feedback is all about: sharing experiences, impressions, and feelings.